hedlundb/SN-RoofPendant/README.md

 ## Data1 folder
 Description: Data 1, aka the supporting tables (in '.xlsx' format), are included within this folder.

-## PICRUSt2-KEGGCode folder
+## KEGGCode folder
-Description: Contains novel code necessary to generate a list of summarized KEGG Modules from the PICRUSt2 KO output, including a permanent copy of the PICRUSt2 version used (v 2.5.0).
+Description: Contains novel code necessary to generate a list of summarized KEGG Modules from the PICRUSt2 KO output.

+## Relevant PICRUSt2 version
+Maintaining a permanent copy of the PICRUSt2 version used (v 2.5.0) for data replication purposes.

 ## NovelRCode folder
 Novel code filename: plot_cladogram_modified.R